volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 Static-typed languages are those where the types are checked on the fly, during code execution.

-If you mess up the data types of your variables in a statically typed language, you’ll see an error at compile time and won’t even be able to run your program.
+If you mess up the data types of your variables in a statically typed language, you’ll see an error instantly and won’t even be able to run your program.

 Is this the only benefit?
 The answer is - **no**.